Give the gift of better outcomes! Your support helps people get the cancer screenings they need.

 Insurance coverage for routine cancer screenings and other preventive services is critical—according to the Prevent Cancer Foundation’s 2024 Early Detection Survey, the most common reason uninsured adults are not up to date (or are not sure if they are up to date) on their routine cancer screenings is an inability to afford the cost.

 “It’s a relief that coverage of preventive care is protected for millions of insured Americans, a significant aspect of ensuring access to essential health services that lead to healthier lives.
-But this ruling does not guarantee coverage for everyone,” said Jody Hoyos, CEO of the Prevent Cancer Foundation.
-“With portions of the case left unaddressed, the opportunity for some Americans to check their health in an affordable, accessible way is still in jeopardy.”
+But this ruling does not guarantee coverage for everyone indefinitely,” said Jody Hoyos, CEO of the Prevent Cancer Foundation.
+“With legal options remaining that could reverse coverage, the Foundation continues to monitor the case to ensure Americans can check their health in an affordable, accessible way.”

 Ensuring affordability is essential to making lifesaving screenings accessible to everyone.
 Routine cancer screening can detect cancer early (even if you have no signs or symptoms) and early detection of cancer can lead to better health outcomes.